uiuctml/npc-dataset-utils/README.md

 This project was developed on Ubuntu and tested on both Ubuntu and Arch Linux.
 Other Linux distributions, macOS, or Windows Subsystem for Linux (WSL) may also work with additional setup.
 However, these platforms are not officially supported.

-## Project Hierarchy

-This project is part of the NPC pipeline.
-To ensure compatibility and maintain consistent references across the pipeline, organize the project directories as follows:

-    npc
-    ├── datasets
-    │   ├── awa2
-    │   ├── celeba
-    │   ├── gtsrb
-    │   └── mnist
-    ├── learnspn
-    ├── npc-dataset-utils
-    ├── npc-models
-    └── venv

-All subsequent instructions assume the above project hierarchy.

 This project is designed to run within a simple Python virtual environment.
 Create and activate the environment as follows:

 ```bash